joshgoebel/keyszer/README.md

 The opposite of `wm_class_match`, matches only when the regex is NOT a match.

-### `modmap(name, mappings)`
+### `modmap(name, mappings, when)`

 Entirely maps one key to a different key, in all contexts.
-Note that the default modmap will be overruled by any conditional modmaps that apply.
+Note that the default modmap will be overruled by any conditional modmaps that apply.  `when` can optionally be passed to make the modmap conditional.

 ```py
 modmap("default", {